 2. Prep a Brace

-Using piece of scrap lumber, or any wooden item that resembles a piece of lumber, pre drill three holes for placing screws.
-The only criteria for the wood is that it is straight and will have an edge that the mirror can rest on when it is mounted.
+Using a piece of scrap lumber, or any wooden item that resembles a piece of lumber, pre-drill three holes for placing screws.
+The only criterion for the wood is that it is straight and will have an edge that the mirror can rest on when it is mounted.

 3. Prep the Wall